This BBQ chicken breast in the air fryer is one of the easiest ways to get that barbecue flavor without using a grill.

 - Sauce can also make it harder to get texture, which is why chicken isn't crispy in the air fryer in some cases.

-Store: You can store leftover of this air fryer boneless bbq chicken breast recipe in an air tight container in the fridge for up to 4 days or in the freezer for up to 3 months.
+Store leftover BBQ chicken in an airtight container in the refrigerator for up to 4 days or freeze it for up to 3 months.

 FAQ'S